sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 product vendors are unlikely to do this, SWID tags can be created by any party and the SWID tags collected from an endpoint could contain a mixture of vendor and non-vendor created tags.
-For this reason, tools that consume SWID tags ought to treat the tag contents as potentially malicious and should employ input sanitizing on the tags they ingest.
+For this reason, tools that consume SWID tags ought to treat the tag contents as potentially malicious and employ input sanitizing on the tags they ingest.

 #  Acknowledgments

+TBD

 #  Change Log